fpalm1991/react-shop-frontend/README.md

 # Learning Project React + TypeScript

 This is a learning project where I am exploring React and TypeScript by building a simple e-commerce frontend.
 The project simulates a basic online store where users can browse products, add them to a shopping cart, and manage their orders.
+An example implementation of the static build can be found [here](https://dev.felix-palm.ch/react/shop-frontend/).

 ## Project Overview